grip-on-software/prediction-site/README.md

   the names of branches from the `branches_url` endpoint.
 Branch names that match the pattern have the matching part removed from the name.
 This may be useful for stripping organization names from branch names.
-- `branch_url`: The URL prefix to use when referring to a specific branch within the visualization site.
-The prefix is an absolute path and should contain the `path` due to this as well.
+- `branch_url`: The URL portion to use when referring to a specific branch within the visualization site.
+The URL is an absolute path and should contain the `path` due to this as well.
+For URLs using query strings, this should end with the start of the `project` query parameter, and the branch name is added to the URL at the location of the `$branch` variable.
+For path-based URLs, the branch name is appended after an additional slash at the end.
-- `master_url`: The URL prefix to use when referring to the default branch within the visualization site.
-The prefix is an absolute path and should contain the `path` due to this as well.
+- `master_url`: The URL portion to use when referring to the default branch within the visualization site.
+The URL is an absolute path and should contain the `path` due to this as well.
+For URLs using query strings, this should end with the start of the `project` query parameter.
+For path-based URLs, an additional slash will be appended when necessary.
 - `files_url`: The URL pointing to a JSON endpoint that specifies the files available as additional resources aside from the prediction data.
 If available, the JSON in the response must be an object with the `files` key in